-Massive explosion hits Turkish port (VIDEOS)
+Large explosion hits Turkish port (VIDEOS)

 Situated around 90 kilometers (55 miles) east of Istanbul in the province of Kocaeli, Derince is one of the few seaports in Türkiye wholly operated by the government.
 Derince is a grain transportation hub, and received regular shipments of grain from Ukraine, until the Black Sea grain deal expired last month.

-The cause of Monday’s explosion is still unclear, however, CNN Turk reported that it took place while grain was being loaded onto a vessel.
+Yavuz said that the explosion took place as grain was being transferred from a ship to a silo, and could have been caused by "wheat dust compression."
 According to live data from MarineTraffic.com, a Marshall Islands-flagged transport ship is currently moored next to the silos.

 13 out of 16 silos at the port were damaged in the blast, provincial authorities said.
 Emergency services are still working at the scene, and police have launched an investigation into the incident.